mike-thompson-day8/CLJS-issue-2023/README.md

 to provoke Dead Code Elimination in production builds.

 It compares the efficacy of `js/goog.DEBUG` and `goog.DEBUG`.
-It can be used to prove that a change of behaviour (bug!) occured for use of `js/goog.DEBUG` sometime between ClojureScript 1.9.293 and 1.9.456.
+It can be used to show a change of behaviour (bug!) occured sometime between ClojureScript 1.9.293 and 1.9.456.

 ### Test Steps: